radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 But we have never been tought to think of it in this way.

-Given the political and socioeconomic trends in the world, society needs a flexible and financially durable tool to fight today’s problems in the world.
+Given the political and socioeconomic trends in the world today, society needs a flexible and financially durable tool to fight today’s problems in the world.
 The concept of business has been much maligned - and for good reasons.
 However, we the people, can reclaim business for what it was originally intended for: allowing a group of citizens to band together to achieve a beneficial and socially-relevant goal.

   In other words: we can fight business with business.